-Set up in 1990, this non-statutory committee provides expert advice to Government on questions relating to microbiological issues and food.
-The Committee provides advice in response to requests from the Food Standards Agency and also on matters that Committee members themselves identify as important.
+Set up in 1990, the non-statutory Advisory Committee on the Microbiological Safety of Food (ACMSF) provides expert advice to Government on questions relating to microbiological issues and food.
+The Committee provides advice in response to requests from the FSA and also on matters that Committee members themselves identify as important.

-The Advisory Committee on Novel Foods and Processes (ACNFP) is a non-statutory, independent organisation, comprising of scientists and specialist experts, who actively advise the Food Standards Agency (FSA) on matters pertaining to novel foods, genetically modified foods, traditional foods and novel food processes.
+The Advisory Committee on Novel Foods and Processes (ACNFP) is a non-statutory, independent organisation, comprising of scientists and specialist experts, who actively advise the FSA on matters pertaining to novel foods, genetically modified foods, traditional foods and novel food processes.